-labeling - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category.
+labeling - casting a person or group into a rigid, stereotypical identity and assigning names or attributes to that identity.
 (4 uses)

-minimization - characterizing something that you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
+minimization - portraying something you don't want to address as trivial or insignificant, to divert attention from it and onto matters deemed more important.
 (3 uses)

 false claim - a statement that is directly contradicted by fact and can be easily proven untrue.
 (3 uses)

-fault as virtue - technique where a weakness is presented as a strength, by focusing on any positive aspect of it.
+fault as virtue - reframing a weakness or undesirable trait as a strength by highlighting any positive aspect of it.
 (2 uses)

 projection - accusing an opponent of using the same underhanded tactics or committing the same misdeeds the accuser is guilty of.
 (1 use)